It was great to meet some of the WOW paddlers a few weekends ago at the finish location Brathay Hall.

-Various courses are held around the country but we would like to welcome you and your paddler to Fell Foot on Saturday 21st July to meet with the swim team and enable your paddler to obtain this award, whilst gaining familiarity with the site.
+Various courses are held around the country but we would like to welcome you and your paddler to Brathay on Saturday 21st July to meet with the swim team and enable your paddler to obtain this award, whilst gaining familiarity with the site.

 The course – for paddlers only, will ensure paddlers are confident in supporting swimmers on this challenge, looking for common distress signs and being able to act appropriately.
 To find out more about what is required take a look at the course syllabus.